fastai/fastpages/README.md

 5. [Follow these instructions to upload your deploy key](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) as an encrypted secret on GitHub.
 Make sure you name your key `SSH_DEPLOY_KEY`.

-6. Go to your repository settings and enable GitHub Pages on your `gh-pages` branch.
-Here are [detailed instructions](https://help.github.com/en/enterprise/2.13/user/articles/configuring-a-publishing-source-for-github-pages) on how to do this.
+6. Go to your [repository settings and enable GitHub Pages](https://help.github.com/en/enterprise/2.13/user/articles/configuring-a-publishing-source-for-github-pages) on your `gh-pages` branch.

 ## Usage